mgillmann/pokemon-drinking-game/README.md

 ##Setup
 Bower is used to manage client-side dependencies.
-Obtain bower via: npm install -g bower
+Obtain bower via:
+-npm install -g bower

 Install dependencies via:
-bower init
+-bower init

 ##How to play: